 When enrolling in a dog grooming course, you’re expected to put in many hours practicing your grooming techniques.
 There are many differences in how you perform groom for different breeds.
 A husky has a completely different coat and different behavioral patterns than that of a golden retriever.
 In order to handle any client who comes your way, you’ll need to practice on as many dogs as possible.
 This could mean looking outside your group of friends and family.

-In the summer, you’ll find more owners and their dogs visiting dog parks.
+In the summer, try visiting dog parks to approach dog owners about practicing your grooming techniques on their dogs.
 You’ll also see many people adopting animals at shelters during this busy season.
 And when owners are off on vacation, many leave their dogs behind at kennels for full-time care.
 Visiting these places with a business card and a confident attitude will get you far.
 With the sheer amount of pooches out and about, you’re bound to have plenty of opportunities to practice your craft!

 It’s rewarding….
 And challenging!